Skip to main content

 Twenty of Montana's 55 state parks have more than 500 campsites to reserve.
 It's easy!
 Book in advance and take the stress out of your trip, leaving more time to explore Montana's nature, culture and recreation heritage.

 Campsites are reservable from the third Friday in May through the third Sunday in September.
-You can make reservations six months in advance of your stay, and no later than two days prior to your arrival at most parks, up to one day in advance at Whitefish Lake, Beavertail Hill, Placid Lake, Salmon Lake, Lewis & Clark Caverns, Black Sandy and Tongue River Reservoir state parks.
+You can make reservations three months in advance of your stay, and no later than one day prior to your arrival at most parks, up to one day in advance at Whitefish Lake, Beavertail Hill, Placid Lake, Salmon Lake, Lewis & Clark Caverns, Black Sandy and Tongue River Reservoir state parks.

 For a unique camping experience try one of Montana State Parks' cabins, yurts, or tipis, or a hike-in/bike-in site.